 Best Tiny Dog Breed Companions

 Tiny dog breeds entered the scene to provide companionship.
 Most of the larger hunting and terrier groups they originated from don’t always care to climb into a lap and doze for the afternoon.
 These mini canines, however, live for the task.
-If you’re looking for a dog to snooze away beside you while you work, these tiny dog breeds excel at the job.
+So if you’re looking for a dog to snooze away beside you while you work, these tiny dog breeds excel at the job.

 - American Toy Fox Terrier: Unlike most tiny dog breeds, the Toy Fox Terrier started small.
 These little powerhouses found employment routing out rats aboard ships.
 Nowadays, they prefer a life of luxury as lapdogs.
 Not weighing more than 7 pounds at full-size, they take the term “toy” literally!
 However, they don’t like sharing the spotlight.
 So avoid bringing them into a household with other animals.
 (And maybe skip keeping them around kids)